Skip to content

 Black Friday Deals

-With the PlayStation 5 now over four years into its lifecycle, there are a plethora of must-have racing titles to choose from – so many that it can be overwhelming.
-Luckily, we’ve compiled a handy list of the 10 best PS5 racing games that need to be in your collection.
+With the PlayStation 5 now over five years into its lifecycle, its racing game library continues to expand.
+Sony’s console is home to so many driving games that it can be overwhelming.
+Luckily, we’ve compiled a handy list of the 10 best PS5 racing games that should be in your collection.

-Racing games are also a great showcase of the newly launched PS5 Pro‘s capabilities, with many games enhanced for Sony’s more powerful console with improved fidelity and higher frame rates.
+Racing games are also a great showcase of the PS5 Pro‘s capabilities, with many enhanced for Sony’s more powerful console, offering improved fidelity and higher frame rates.

-Whether you prefer ultra-realistic simulators or casual arcade games, here are our picks for the top 10 best PS5 racing games you can play in 2024.
-As a caveat, this list only includes native PS5 games, so backwards-compatible PS4 games are not eligible.
+Whether you prefer ultra-realistic simulators or casual arcade games, here are our picks for the top 10 best PS5 racing games you can play in 2026.
+We’re only including native PS5 games in this list – backwards-compatible PS4 games are not eligible.

 Honourable mentions